tanmai-h/brick-breaker/README.md

 # brick-breaker
-A horribly written game, done with using c++ and winbgi (&lt;graphics.h> library) as part of of my 11th grade project
+A horribly written game, done using c++ and winBGIm (&lt;graphics.h> library) as part of of my 11th grade project